The ultimate margherita pizza

 2. Put the flour in a mixing bowl and make a well in the centre.
 Pour in the yeast mixture and stir into the flour.
 When it starts to become a dough, use your hands to bring it together.

 3. Tip out the dough onto a lightly floured surface and knead for 10 minutes until smooth and springy.
+Alternatively, you can knead the dough in a stand mixer with a dough hook on medium speed for 5-8 minutes.
 The dough is ready when it springs back quickly when pressed.

 Nutrition